Aleksipa/online_course_platfrom/README.md

 # Online course platfrom

 Simple platform for online courses.
-Users are able to browse through the courses others have made and subscribe to courses.
+Users are able to browse through the courses and subscribe to courses they found interesting.
 Admin users are able to create new courses and modify the courses they have created.
-Courses can contain text and images.
-In the future versions payment gateway could be implemented which would enable course creators to collect payments from course partisipants.
+Courses are text based.
+In the future versions payment gateway could be implemented which would enable content creators to collect payments from course partisipants.

 ## Features:

 * User login
+* Admin user feature for more power
-* Course creation, modification and deletion
+* Course creation, modification and deletion by admin user
 * Course browsing
-* Subscribing to courses
+* Subscribing to courses after logging in
-* List of courses you have subscribed to
+* List of courses logged in user have subscribed to

 [Heroku app](https://online-course-platform.herokuapp.com/)